theNerd247/skel/Readme.md

 Installation
 ------------

 There is no formal installation for these skeleton files.
-You can put them wherever you wish (preferably somewhere sensable like ~/src/skel/).
+You can put them wherever you wish (preferably somewhere sensable like ~/src/skel/ or ~/.skel).
+Included is a shell script that you should use to create a new project somewhere.
+Run:

+	$ skel.sh

+To see the usage of this script.
 To make you life a bit easier add this alias to your shell's profile file (~/.bashrc for most Unix based systems):

 	(in ~/.bashrc)
-	$SKELPATH="<path to skeleton directories here>" #e.g: ~/src/skel/
+	export SKELPATH="<path to skeleton directories here>"
-	alias skel="cp -pr $SKELPATH/"

-Run:
-	$ . ~/.bashrc (the equivalent)
+	alias skel="<path to skel.sh>"

-To update the alias to your shell.
-Now you can run:
+Update the alias to your shell:

+	$ . ~/.bashrc (or the equivalent)

+Example(Creates a new c project in the `newCProjectDir` directory):

 	$ skel cproj ./newCProjectDir/

-To create a new c project in the `newCProjectDir` directory.

 Project Build Systems
 ---------------------